KubaRurak/TorrentClient/README.md

-# Simple Bittorrent protocol client
+# Simple Console Bittorent protocol client

-A simple Bittorrent protocol client that supports downloading.
+A simple Bittorrent protocol client that supports downloading from peers.
 This is a research project to help learn about client connections, TCP, ByteStreams, multithreading, file I/O, and custom decoding.

 ## Description